AdobeDocs/experience-platform.en/help/destinations/destination-sdk/overview.md

 The process to configure your destination in Experience Platform is outlined below:

 1. If you are an ISV or SI, see the getting access information in the section above.
-[Adobe Experience Platform Activation](https://helpx.adobe.com/legal/product-descriptions/adobe-experience-platform0.html) customers can skip this step.
+[Real-Time CDP Ultimate package](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) customers can skip this step.
 2. [Request to provision an Experience Platform sandbox](https://adobeexchangeec.zendesk.com/hc/en-us/articles/360037457812-Adobe-Experience-Platform-Sandbox-Accounts-Access-Adding-Users-and-Support) and enable the destination authoring permission.
 3. Build your integration.
 Follow the instructions in the product documentation to configure [streaming destinations](guides/configure-destination-instructions.md) or [file-based destinations](guides/configure-file-based-destination-instructions.md).
 4. Test your integration.
 Follow the instructions in the product documentation to test [streaming destinations](testing-api/test-destination.md) or [file-based destinations](testing-api/batch-destinations/file-based-destination-testing-overview.md).